The Lands: Geography

 The Southern Desert

 The Southern Desert is a barren land many consider bereft of any life.
-This is a mistake however and there is some scattered life in this tropical if arid clime.
+This is a mistake however and there is some scattered life in this hot and arid clime.
 The northern borders of this land are more like grassland.
-Further south they cede to dunes, salt flats, stony vales and the occasional oasis.
-Some Sinti nomads even traverse this empty land rather than contend with the prejudice they must face if they travel further north.
-Those Sinti who do so bring with them tales of many rare and legendary monsters hiding in this land.
-Among those named are Gorgons, Manticores, Jackalrie, and Genie.
+Further south they cede to dunes, salt flats and stony vales.
+The Zinda tell tales of many rare and legendary monsters hiding in the Southern Desert.
+Among those named are Gorgons, Manticores and Jackalrie.